jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 3. It's reached the required number of confirmations on the Ethereum chain

-These vote extensions will be given to the next block proposer who will aggregate those that it can verify and will include them in their block proposal.
-That is, during `PrepareProposal`, they will inject a protocol transaction (the "state update" transaction) that makes the appropriate state changes to the `/eth_msgs` storage subspace.
-This protocol transaction will be signed by the block proposer.
+These vote extensions will be given to the next block proposer who will aggregate those that it can verify and will inject a protocol transaction (the "state update" transaction) that makes the appropriate state changes to the `/eth_msgs` storage subspace during `PrepareProposal`.
+This protocol transaction must be signed by the block proposer.

 Validators will check this transaction and the validity of the new votes as part of `ProcessProposal`.
 This includes checking: